USEPA-Temp/CAERS/cef-web/README.md

 # CefWeb

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
+The generated code lives in `src/main/webapp`

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run mvn spring-boot:run.
+Navigate to `http://localhost:8080/cef-web`.
 The app will automatically reload if you change any of the source files.

+You need to open a command line and navigate to your project and to `src/main/webapp` and run `ng build --watch` to continuously build the Angular TypeScript code while developing and reloading it.

 ## Code scaffolding